Pothos Are So Easy To Care For It’s Stupid

 However, if left un-pruned, pothos can become too leggy.
 Pinching back stems at the tips ensures that your plant doesn’t become too thin and stringy.
 You can even put clippings into the same pot to help your pothos get more full.

 Propagating pothos is extremely easy.
-It's one of those plants you can just pinch a leaf and node from and hand to a friend.
-If they stick it in soil or water to root, soon they'll have a pothos plant of their own.
+It’s one of those plants you can just pinch a leaf and node form and hand to a friend.
+If they stick it in soil or water to the root, soon they’ll have a pothos plant of their own.
 Pothos plants can also be easily divided when re-potting to produce new plants.

 A Note on Toxicity

 Though rarely fatal, ingesting pothos can cause vomiting and irritation in pets and children.